What to expect from the world's sixth mass extinction | DW | 11.01.2022

 About 65 million years after the last mass extinction, which marked the end of dinosaurs' roaming the planet, scientists are warning that we are in the early throes of another such annihilation event.
 Unlike any other, this sixth mass die-off — or Anthropocene extinction — is the only one caused by humans, and climate change, habitat destruction, pollution and industrial agriculture all play a hand.

 In mass extinctions, at least three-quarters of all species cease to exist within about 3 million years.
-At our current rate, we're on track to lose that number within a few centuries.
+Some scientists believe that at our current rate, we could be on track to lose that number within a few centuries.

 Over the next few decades alone, at least 1 million species are at risk of being wiped out.
 That's according to an estimate in a landmark report published in 2019 — but many scientists say it could well be an undercount.